Tunnelblick/Tunnelblick/Building Tunnelblick from Source Code.markdown

 **1. Supported Versions of macOS and Xcode**

 Tunnelblick should be built using Xcode 7.3.1 on macOS 10.11.6.

 Older versions (such as the "3.5" branch of the source code) should be built using Xcode 3.2.2 on macOS 10.6.8 -- do not use Xcode 3.2.3.

-Tunnelblick can also be built -- FOR TESTING PURPOSES ONLY -- using Xcode 10 beta on macOS 10.13.4.

 Other versions of Xcode and macOS may create Tunnelblick binaries that crash or have other unpredictable behavior.

+Tunnelblick can also be built -- FOR TESTING PURPOSES ONLY -- using Xcode 9.4.1 and higher on macOS 10.13.4.

 Which platform you build on determines what platforms can run the Tunnelblick application you build:

- * When Tunnelblick is built using Xcode 7.3.1 or with the Xcode 10 beta:
+ * When Tunnelblick is built using Xcode 7.3.1 or higher ("master" branch of the source code):
    ⁃ The Tunnelblick application and all supporting programs are 64-bit Intel programs.
    ⁃ Tunnelblick works on macOS 10.8 and higher and on macOS 10.7.5 and higher when running a 64-bit kernel.